-DISMISSALS FROM CAMPUS:
+DISMISSALS FROM SCHOOL CAMPUS:

-The Yazoo County School District recognizes that students' and parents' plans may change periodically in terms of plans after the school day is complete.
-Schools will ONLY accept a written form of communication indicating the students' plan for dismissal and/or how the student will get home.
-Examples of written forms of communication include a fax, a handwritten note, or an email.
+The Yazoo County School District recognizes that students' and parents' plans may change periodically in terms of after the school day is complete.
+At all campuses, schools will ONLY accept a written form of communication indicating the students' plan for dismissal and/or how the student will get home.

+Examples of written forms of communication include a fax, a handwritten note, a screenshot of a note, and/or an email.
 It is at the school principal's discretion as to whether a phone call indicating change of plans for dismissal will be accepted.

 Parents may not pick up students after 2:45 p.m.
-This is to allow buses access to load students at YCMS and YCHS and exit campus without interruptions.
+This is to allow the buses access to load students at YCMS and YCHS and exit campuses without interruptions.
 Additionally, there will be no check-outs/dismissals of students after 2:00.

-The above aforementioned statements DO NOT apply to pre-kindergarten.
+The above aforementioned statements DO NOT apply to pre-kindergarten students.